 Alaska is not a gambling-friendly state by any stretch.
 Not only are the online betting options extremely limited, but so are the land-based options.
 Alaska has no state lottery, no physical casinos, no horse racing tracks and no legal poker rooms.
 Online betting is similarly restricted with nearly all forms of internet wagering restricted.

-Offshore gaming is always an option of course, but it does entail some level of risk.
+Offshore gaming is always an option of course, but it does entail some level of risk and is not recommended.
 Not to mention that it’s technically illegal to participate in unlawful gambling under Alaskan law.
 I say “technically” because there appears to be zero interest in pursuing those who gamble online.
 The greatest risk is one of finances; offshore gaming sites operate under the laws of their host nations, which aren’t always all that strict.

 Legal Betting Sites for Residents of Alaska

 The legal online betting options in Alaska consist of three major gaming sites.
 Each of these is considered legal because what they offer is determined to be contests of skill.
 The following betting sites are completely legal under all state and federal laws.